cityjson/cjval/README.md

 ## Library + 3 binaries

-`cjval` is a library and has 3 different binaries:
+`cjval` is a library, and has 2 different binaries:

-  1. `cjval` to validate a CityJSON file (it downloads automatically Extensions)
+  1. `cjval` to validate a CityJSON file or a CityJSONSeq stream (it downloads automatically Extensions)
-  2. `cjseqval` to validate a [CityJSONSeq](https://cityjson.org/cityjsonseq/) file, that is a stream of CityJSONFeature (from stdin)
   3. `cjvalext` to validate a [CityJSON Extension file](https://www.cityjson.org/specs/#the-extension-file)

 ## Installation/compilation